plumdeq/hypothtest/README.md

 So we start off with an ontology which models a certain hypothesis of causality relationships among the factors.
-This library, takes on input a DIGRAPH (networkx format) as output of the ontology to graph transformation from Grontocrawler.
+This library, takes on input a DIGRAPH (networkx format) as output of the ontology to graph transformation from [Grontocrawler (dependency of this prototype)][grontocrawler].
 In this piece of code we update the graph with computed parameters, such as importance metrics.
 Then, the augmented graph with meta data is sent to the backend.
 The backend code of `hypotest` then, serves the augmented graph with computed parameters to the frontend.
 And the frontend is responsible for the visualization of the network, and for the treatment of the user input that are transformed into the `http` queries.

 * [prototype (link)][hypothtest]